goldenpathtechnologies/gatsby-awesome-pagination/README.md

 * `itemsPerFirstPage` - An integer, how many items should be displayed on the **first** page
 * `pathPrefix`* - A (nonempty) string or string returning function, the path (eg `/blog`) to which `/2`, `/3`, etc will be added
 * `context` - A base context object which is extended with the pagination context values
+* `trailingSlash` - A flag that enables or disables a trailing slash at the end of paths (defaults to `true` which appends the trailing slash)

 Example: